top of page

 Here in America, we are blessed to have the First Amendment to our US Constitution; protecting not only our right to free speech, but also freedom of religion, freedom to peacefully assemble, and the right to petition our government when we feel they are not performing their job effectively.
 With this being a presidential election year, there is a potential for feelings and reactions to rage out of control.
 We will all benefit from everyone taking a deep collective breath, and slowly counting to five before speaking, especially if you feel triggered about something that has been said.

 There is no right or wrong side; we are all residents of planet Earth, all human, and all in this life together.
-I have strong feelings about what policies I have witnessed working or failing over the years, but I would not try to convince someone else that they are wrong if they dissent.
+Even with strong feelings about what policies have demonstrated data for working or failing over the years, it is not okay to try and convince someone else that they are wrong if they disagree.
 The best way to handle a dispute is to listen to each other with an open mind, think about the information and how it fits with your current beliefs, and trust yourself if you come up with questions or a way to integrate the new information.

 As Albert Einstein said, “Education is not the learning of facts, but the training of the mind to think”.
 In college, we learn to think and reason and freely debate ideas with one another and hopefully, our professors.
 The fertile ground of higher education has the potential to grow ideas and expand minds of all ages.